olaroos/deepnetnotes/logbook.md

 A weight-decay of 0.005 is to much for my GRU and LSTM modules.
 I will try a lower value in the future but atm I'm not using weight-decay when comparing performance between GRU and LSTM.

+**6 August 2019**

+Found a webpage that proposes to initialize the bias of the forget-gate to 1.
+For some reason it prohibits the gradient from decaying fast. [http://mlexplained.com/2019/02/15/building-an-lstm-from-scratch-in-pytorch-lstms-in-depth-part-1/]